Hirata’s Corporate Governance

 Intended to raise awareness of improving performance each fiscal year, the bonuses in performance-linked compensation shall be regarded as cash compensation that reflects performance indicators.
 Such bonuses are calculated in accordance with the level of achievement of the consolidated ROE targets for each fiscal year.

 By sharing the profits and the risks of stock price fluctuations with shareholders, stock compensation is intended to raise awareness of contributing to improving medium- to long-term business performance and increasing corporate value.
 Stock compensation shall be paid via a stock delivery trust mechanism.
-For each fiscal year, points are awarded according to position and length of tenure of office as well as according to the level of achievement of the target values for evaluation indicators (consolidated ROE and consolidated operating income ratio) in the settlement of accounts.
+For each fiscal year, points are awarded according to position and length of tenure of office as well as according to the level of achievement of the target values for evaluation indicators (consolidated ROE and consolidated operating profit ratio)in the settlement of accounts.
 At the time of retirement, stock equivalent to points shall be delivered.

-The performance indicators and their target values for the performance-linked compensation are reviewed based on recommendations from the Nomination and Compensation Advisory Committee depending on changes in the business environment and other factors.
+The performance indicators and their target values for performance-linked compensation are reviewed based on recommendations from the Nomination and Compensation Advisory Committee depending on changes in the business environment and other factors.

 Composition of Executive Compensation